Building Your Own REST API-based AWS Connector

 We add both these headers to the HeaderList we have created.

-Now, we can add the Get SigV4 Headers Java action to our microflow and use our credentials, the NewSigV4Builder object, and the list of SigV4Parameter objects HeaderList as its input parameters.
+Now, we can add the Get SigV4 Headers operation to our microflow and use our credentials, the NewSigV4Builder object, and the list of SigV4Parameter objects HeaderList as its input parameters.
 It returns a SigV4Headers object.

-We can now call the REST service, as we have all the needed information.
-We add a call REST action to the microflow.
-Location is the EndpointURL attribute of the returned SigV4Headers, Timeout is the Timeout constant created in a previous step, and Request is the RequestBody string variable of the microflow.
+We can now call the REST service, as we have all the needed information, so we add a call REST action to the microflow.
+Location is the EndpointURL attribute of the returned SigV4Headers; Timeout is set to 300ms per default and can be changed to any integer value you prefer; and Request is the RequestBody string variable of the microflow.
 We add the ContentTypeHeader, TranslateTextActionHeader, and the headers in the returned SigV4Headers object as Custom HTTP Headers to the REST call as well.

 We map the Response using the IMM_TranslateText document, which returns a TranslateTextResponse object.